 Customers are bound to return to a restaurant where they are treated specially.
 The host must always greet the guests when they walk in and seat them.

 Customers feel at home if the host remembers their names or the waiter knows their favorite dish and ordering habit.
 Familiar waiting staff results in higher customer retention and engagement.
 It has been seen that a turnover in the waiting staff results in an overall decrease in profits.

 Engaging in some polite small talk goes a long way in increasing customer delight, but one must always take caution to not appear too imposing.
 Gauging the mood and behavior of the customer is also important, and must be done tactfully.
 Interacting with guests is an important part of etiquette training, and you must make sure that your waiting staff is fully trained before they begin waiting tables.

 3. Constructive CRM

 Your Customer Relationship Management (CRM) software is your best friend when it comes to customer retention and engagement.
 It acquires precious data about your customers; their contact details, birthdays and anniversaries etc. You can use this database to engage with your customers.
 Send them birthdays and anniversaries greetings, and they’ll remember you when deciding a place to celebrate their happy occasion.

-POS integrated CRM also tells you about your customers’ preferences and their target needs, which you can use to run marketing campaigns, and helps you take informed decisions while planning your menu, or while implementing a new strategy.
+POS integrated CRM also tells you about your customers’ preferences and their target needs, which you can use to run marketing campaigns, and helps you make informed decisions while planning your menu, or while implementing a new strategy.